Rajvi-P/phylogenetics-final-submission/notebook-log.md

 **Completed - using Mafft**

-- Description: Mafft is a multiple sequence alignment tool that progressively aligns large sequences quickly and is macos friendly.
+- Description: a multiple sequence alignment tool that progressively aligns sequences quickly and accurately based on the Fast Fourier transform strategy; uses several different methods for aligning sequences, such as progressive methods, iterative refinement, and consistency-based approaches

+- Strengths: handling large datasets, aligning quickly, and being macOS friendly

+- Weaknesses and Limitations: not performing well when sequences have a high degree of divergence

-- Assumptions: input sequences are homologous (from a common ancestor) (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3603318/), all lineages have the same evolutionary rate (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4920119/)
+- Assumptions: the input sequences are homologous and all lineages have the same evolutionary rate

-- Limitations: has no function to exclude divergent input sequences (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4920119/)

 _Code:_